ShihabHT/Car_Game/README.md

 # Car_Game
 Note : This project is a demostration of python class.
 The travel distance from odometer is not correct.
 I didn't apply right formula to all these.

-This project was created just to test python classes The purpose of this projevt
+This project was created just to test python classes...

+The purpose of this projevt
 - To learn to create object in python
 -  Access individual object variables